 How To Install Wireshark On Ubuntu 20.04 LTS

-On this short tutorial, we will discuss how to install Wireshark 3.4.2 (the lastes stable version so far) on Ubuntu 20.04 LTS Linux Operating system.
+On this short tutorial, we will discuss how to install Wireshark 3.4.2 (the lastes stable version so far) on Ubuntu 20.04 LTS Linux Operating system and test to use it in reading the data stream which is coming to the system.

 Introduction